 25) Use Two Pane Landscape View

-This tip only applies to the iPhone XS Max but is cool nonetheless.
-If you hold your XS Mac horizontally while using specific apps you’ll see many of the built-in apps will change to a two-pane mode, including Mail and Notes.
+This tip only applies to the iPhone 11 Pro Max but is cool nonetheless.
+If you hold your iPhone 11 Pro horizontally while using specific apps you’ll see many of the built-in apps will change to a two-pane mode, including Mail and Notes.
 This mode is the one you see on an iPad where, for example, you can see a list of all your notes in the Notes app while actively reading or editing a single note.

-Apple’s iPhone 11 range, despite some hefty updates to their internal specifications, are more or less the same as the iPhone XS and iPhone XR, from a software perspective.
-They all run iOS 13, so all of the above tips and tricks will work on the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
+Apple’s iPhone 11 range, despite some hefty updates to their internal specifications, are more or less the same as the iPhone XS and iPhone XR, and the iPhone X from a software perspective.
+They all run iOS 13, so all of the above tips and tricks will work on the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max, as well as the iPhone XR, XS, and X.

 We’ve already taken a fairly deep-dive into the major differences between Apple’s iPhone 11 and the iPhone 11 Pro Max.
 Mostly, it’s to do with the cameras.
 Internally, however, the handsets are remarkably similar, save for the different iPhone battery sizes – the iPhone 11 Pro Max has the biggest battery ever placed inside an iPhone (it’s a 3969mAh Lithium-ion cell)!